bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 - Run the command to hard deploy from your branch to hockeyapp
 - Test that everything is working fine on devices
 - If everything is correct, merge and soft deploy

+## Troubleshooting

+If this is taking too long you can create a new React Native project from scratch with `react-native init` and import and re-install all your javascript and native parts (CocoaPods, linking, etc.).

+There can also be cache issues (with yarn or gradle for instance) so if your project doesn't take long to be cloned you can clone a new instance of your project if you're stuck.